 Collision Insurance vs. Comprehensive Insurance

-• Collision Insurance: This covers repairs to your vehicle if you collide with another vehicle or object.
+- Collision Insurance: This covers repairs to your vehicle if you collide with another car or object.
 It does not cover damage from weather or theft.

 What Comprehensive Insurance Does Not Cover

-• Natural Disasters: Some comprehensive policies may exclude coverage for major natural disasters like earthquakes, floods, or wildfires.
+- Natural Disasters: Some comprehensive policies may exclude coverage for major natural disasters, such as earthquakes, floods, or wildfires.

 Frequently Asked Questions (FAQs)